lamabiker/atom-ember-cli-helper/README.md

-**Special thanks** to [@nickclaw](https://github.com/nickclaw/) and his [atom-grunt-runner](https://github.com/nickclaw/atom-grunt-runner) package, which was my inspiration for building this and a big help in putting it together.
+**Special thanks** to [@nickclaw](https://github.com/nickclaw/) and his [atom-grunt-runner](https://github.com/nickclaw/atom-grunt-runner) package, which was [@alexlafroscia](https://github.com/alexlafroscia/)'s inspiration for building this and a big help in putting it together.

+**Finally a big thank you** to [Apprentus](https://www.apprentus.com) for paying me to work on this! :)